AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 |        Standard deviation (C)        |  0.42   |  0.33   |  0.19   |  1.65   |  0.36   |  0.50   |
 |    Percent standard deviation    |  1.89   |  1.65   |  1.03   |  4.98   |  1.01   |  1.35   |

 Video recordings were taken of each Trial.
-As shown in Figure ____, bubbles formed in the fluidized bed reactor.
+As shown in Figure 12, bubbles formed in the fluidized bed reactor.
 This demonstrated the basic feasibility of encouraging bubble growth with a fluidized bed.
 However, between Trials 1-3 and Trials 4-6, there were no consistent, visually assessable differences in bubble formation.
-Figures ____ and _____ exemplify this, and all full-length videos can be found on [this site](https://drive.google.com/drive/folders/1bybRun4xh5kzI4QvrN0ZPXhFWCMlhZhN?usp=sharing).
+Figures 12 and 13 exemplify this, and all full-length videos can be found on [this site](https://drive.google.com/drive/folders/1bybRun4xh5kzI4QvrN0ZPXhFWCMlhZhN?usp=sharing).
 While the effect of temperature on gas solubility was not the focus of the subteam's work, it was an aspect the subteam considered for designing the experimental apparatus, to simulate input of supersaturated water.

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Gifs/march10_trial1.gif?raw=true" height = 300>
 </p>

-**Figure X**: The GIF above displays a clip from the recording of Trial 1.
+**Figure 12**: The GIF above displays a clip from the recording of Trial 1.

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Gifs/march10_trial4.gif?raw=true" height = 300>
 </p>

-**Figure X**: The GIF above displays a clip from the recording of Trial 4.
+**Figure 13**: The GIF above displays a clip from the recording of Trial 4.

 Despite the approximate ten degree temperature difference between Trials 1-3 and Trials 4-6, there was no significant difference observed in the quantity or the size of bubbles generated in the fluidized bed.

-This can potentially be explained after a quick analysis of Figure _____.
-While Figure ___ assumes a partial pressure of 1 atm of the gas of interest, this analysis considers the qualitative principles that the Figure illustrates.
+This can potentially be explained after a quick analysis of Figure 5.
+While Figure 5 assumes a partial pressure of 1 atm of the gas of interest, this analysis considers the qualitative principles that the Figure illustrates.

-In Figure ____, in the range of 20 to 30 degrees C (the approximate range of experimental temperatures for Trials 1-6), the percent difference in solubility of oxygen and nitrogen (the primary components of air) is relatively small.
+In Figure 5, in the range of 20 to 30 degrees C (the approximate range of experimental temperatures for Trials 1-6), the percent difference in solubility of oxygen and nitrogen (the primary components of air) is relatively small.
 As temperature increases from 20 to 30 degrees C, a 50% increase in temperature, oxygen's solubility drops from approximately 4.3 to 3.5 mg / 100 $H_2O$, an approximately 18% decrease in solubility.
 Such a difference in solubility may not have visually assessable consequences for bubble formation.

 To observe an appreciable difference in bubble formation in the fluidized bed, a greater temperature difference between experimental trials may be required.
 For instance, over the range 10 to 40 degrees C, oxygen's solubility shifts from approximately 5 to 3 mg / 100 $H_2O$, a percent change of 40%.
 This percent change is twice that which characterized Trials 1-6, and such a difference may provide more distinguishable results.